DeltaLima/pixelfloot/README.md

             to use it, start 'USECACHE=true ./pixelfloot_bash.sh floot [FILENAME]', where FILENAME is the original image file.

-FILENAME: path to any picture imagemagick can handle
+FILENAME: path to any picture imagemagick can handle (env X, Y, RESIZE,
+          BORDERCOLOR, ALPHACOLOR)
 fill: create a filled area with (env COLOR, W (width), H (height), X, Y)
 text: create a textbox (env TEXT, FONTSIZE, SIZE, COLOR, BGCOLOR, BORDERCOLOR)